-Team Points are awarded where an athlete has completed all phases/sections of a class without elimination or disqualification.

 When calculating a discipline team score, the total individual points of the top three individuals (within each discipline) are counted.
 The fourth member’s points (if there is a 4th member) are used only to determine the outcome in the case of a tie.
-In Eventing as 5th riders are allowed in classes all riders scores may be considered to count toward the team score.

 In the event there are multiple team members on the same individual points the riders that have competed at the highest level scores will be counted.

-Where a rider has competed in more than one championship in a discipline, only the highest championship score is counted eg. If a rider competes in elementary and novice dressage championships then the championship that has accrued the highest points counts.
+Where a rider has competed in more than one championship in a discipline, only the highest championship score is counted e.g. If a rider competes in elementary and novice dressage championships then the championship that has accrued the highest points counts.

-Where a rider competes on more than one horse in a discipline only one of the riders scores may count towards the team score eg a rider cannot be in a team on 2 horses
+Where a rider competes on more than one horse in a discipline only one of the rider’s scores may count towards the team score i.e. a rider cannot be in a team on 2 horses in the same discipline.

 10.6.4 Champion State Team